Skip to main content

 Visit the Office of the Registrar's Change Personal Information page for the following information:

-• How to add a preferred name to your student record?
+• How to add a chosen name to your student record?

 • How to update your personal pronouns on your student?

-• List of where you will see your preferred name and/or personal pronouns.
+• List of where you will see your chosen name and/or personal pronouns.

-• Additional information on both preferred names and personal pronouns.
+• Additional information on both chosen names and personal pronouns.

 On your OneCard: